NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

     secrets: inherit
 ```

-If either of the `DOCKER_HUB_ID` and/or `DOCKER_HUB_TOKEN` secrets are defined, the workflow `prepare` job will attempt to login to Docker Hub using these credentials and will fail the pkg workflow if it is unable to login.
+If either of the `DOCKER_HUB_ID` and/or `DOCKER_HUB_TOKEN` secrets are defined, the workflow `prepare` job will attempt to login to Docker Hub using these credentials and will fail the Pluotos workflow if it is unable to login.

 Best practice is to use a separately created [Docker Hub access token](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token) for automation purposes that has minimal access rights.
-The pkg workflow needs write access but not delete access.
+The Pluotos workflow needs write access but not delete access.

-_**Note:** If neither of the `DOCKER_HUB_ID` and `DOCKER_HUB_TOKEN` secrets are defined then the pkg workflow will **NOT** atttempt to publish images to Docker Hub._
+_**Note:** If neither of the `DOCKER_HUB_ID` and `DOCKER_HUB_TOKEN` secrets are defined then the Pluotos workflow will **NOT** atttempt to publish images to Docker Hub._

 ## Dockerfile build arguments

-The pkg workflow will invoke `docker buildx` passing [`--build-arg <varname>=<value>`](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) for the following custom build arguments.
+The Pluotos workflow will invoke `docker buildx` passing [`--build-arg <varname>=<value>`](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) for the following custom build arguments.

 The Docker context will be the root of a clone of the callers GitHub repository.